 - a) Age Group of Team

 - b) Riding own or borrowed horses III.
 Level of competition

-- c) NF issuing invitation
+- c) NF issuing Level of competition

+- e)d) Invitation

-- d) Venue
+- d)e)Venue

-- e) Date of competition
+- e)f) Date of competition

-- f) Date by which team selection must be completed
+- f)g) Date by which team selection must be completed

-- g) Any special conditions or criteria to be taken into account IX.
+- g)h) Any special conditions or criteria to be taken into account

+- h)i) IX.
 Number of reserves required

-- h) Chef d'Equipe or not
+- i)j) Chef d'Equipe or not

-- i) Team Veterinarian or not
+- i)k) Team Veterinarian or not